dell/karavi-resiliency/docs/LIMITATIONS.md

 # Limitaions and Exclusions

 This file contains information on Limitations and Exclusions that users should be aware of.
-Additionally there are driver specific limitations and exclusions that may be called out in the "Deploying Podmon" page.
+Additionally there are driver specific limitations and exclusions that may be called out in the "Deploying Karavi Resiliency" page.

 ## Supported and Tested Operating Modes